rust-lang/wg-async/src/vision/status_quo/barbara_wants_async_insights.md

 ## 🤔 Frequently Asked Questions

-*Here are some standard FAQ to get you started.
-Feel free to add more!*

 * **What are the morals of the story?**
     * There are very few ways to get insights into running systems.
 Tracing is state of the art. `console.log` #ftw
     * Tracing is a static activity and there's no way to dynamically gain insights.